adm1nKirill/Animals_2/googletest-master/googletest/docs/faq.md

     and pass it as the third parameter to INSTANTIATE_TEST_SUITE_P to have more useful output.
-*   When using typed tests, you need to make sure you are testing against the interface type, not the concrete types (in other words, you want to make sure `implicit_cast<MyInterface*>(my_concrete_impl)` works, not just that `my_concrete_impl` works).
+*   When using typed tests, you need to make sure you are testing against the interface type, not the concrete types (in OTHER words, you want to make sure `implicit_cast<MyInterface*>(my_concrete_impl)` works, not just that `my_concrete_impl` works).
 It's less likely to make mistakes in this area when using value-parameterized tests.